-ARS does not consider Supplementary Notes to be an accommodation, but a service and one ARS can assist with for students who qualify.
+ARS does not consider Supplementary Notes to be an accommodation, but a service ARS can assist with for students who qualify.
 ARS cannot make any guarantees concerning the quality or availability of class notes.
-Students should make use of the Learning Center to develop their independent notetaking skills and use, where appropriate, assistive technology resources available.
+Students should make use of the Learning Center to develop their independent notetaking skills and, where appropriate, use any assistive technology resources available.
 ARS can, as an accommodation, loan students the Audio Notetaker smartphone app and computer application.

 ARS assists students with identifying volunteer, supplementary, note takers, who are typically recruited from the student’s classes during the first week of school.
 All note takers are required to participate in the online notetaker training.

 ARS supplementary notetaking is a volunteer opportunity and staff will provide a certificate of volunteer hours at the completion of the semester.

 In keeping with ARS’s philosophy of encouraging independence, students are expected to participate in managing their notetaking services, as they are with other accommodations, with appropriate support from ARS.

 - Approval of services: Students are approved for the supplementary notetaking accommodation during the intake process.
 Each semester, students must request note takers for their courses through the notetaking request form below.

 - Finding a notetaker: There are many ways to identify a note taker:

 - ARS staff can contact students via ConnectCarolina in the requested class to identify a notetaker.
 An announcement to the class via ConnectCarolina is normally the first step in finding volunteers.
 This is facilitated through ARS once the notetaking request form is submitted.

 - A student may ask someone they know if they would be willing to share their notes on a regular basis and then notify ARS at firstname.lastname@example.org with the name and email address of the notetaker.